Merijn68/Rates/ReadMe.md

 ## Installation

 RatesDashboard is written in Python and Jupyter notebooks.
 Files should be installed in the main project directory.
 Assets need to be installed in the assets directory.
-The data directory should at least should contain the rates_data.csv dataset and exceptions.xlsx.
+The data directory should at least contain the rates_data.csv dataset and exceptions.xlsx.
 You need read/write access to the exceptions.xlsx file where the application stores the suppressed exceptions.

 This project uses [JupyterDash](https://medium.com/plotly/introducing-jupyterdash-811f1f57c02e).